-Hobbs, a sweet and happy 8-year-old Domestic Short Haired cat came to us last November when his owners noticed that he was suddenly paralysed in his back legs when he tried to jump off the sofa and just dragged his legs, but they couldn’t find an injury.
+Hobbs, a sweet and happy 8-year-old Domestic Short Haired cat came to us at Anderson Moores last November when his owners noticed that he was suddenly paralysed in his back legs when he tried to jump off the sofa and just dragged his legs, but they couldn’t find an injury.
 He was instantly referred to us.

 Hobbs underwent a number of tests including a heart scan, blood samples, an examination of his heart’s electrical activity with an Echocardiography (ECG), and he had a 24-hour Holter ECG monitoring device fitted.

 He was diagnosed with Hypertrophic cardiomyopathy (HCM), Congestive heart failure (fluid in his lungs and around his heart) and Feline arterial thromboembolism (FATE), a blood clot.